 \subsection{Minimal Effective Number}

 A key insight into the nature of effective counting is provided by the following results concerning the structure of set $\Nmaps$.
-They follow directly from Theorem~18 in Sec.~\ref{sec:eff_numbers}.
+They follow directly from Theorem~\ref{th:max} in Sec.~\ref{sec:eff_numbers}.

-{\bf Theorem 2.} {\em Let $\efNm \!\in\Nmaps$ and $\mN \!\notin\! \Nmaps$ be functions on $\setW$ defined by \eqref{eq:015} and \eqref{eq:075} respectively.
+{\bf Theorem 2.} {\em Let $\efNm \!\in\Nmaps$ and $\mN \!\notin\! \Nmaps$ be functions on $\setW$ defined by \eqref{eq:015} and \eqref{eq:075}, respectively.
 Then}

 To elaborate, first note that $(a)$ is the refinement of defining condition \eqref{eq:bou}.
 While the upper bound is intuitive ($\,\mN[\W]$ counts the number of non-zero weights in $\W\,$), the lower one is unexpected and consequential.
 In particular, the effective number of objects weighted by $\W$ cannot be smaller than $\efNm[\W]$.
-Since $\efNm$ is an ENF, this feature is inherent to the concept itself: there is a meaningful notion of minimal effective number.
+Since $\efNm$ is an ENF, this feature is inherent to the concept itself: there is a meaningful notion of the minimal effective number.
 In technical terms, $\efNm$ is the least element of function set $\Nmaps$ with respect to partial order $(\,\efN_1 \le \efN_2\,) \,\Leftrightarrow\, (\,\efN_1[\W] \le \efN_2[\W], \, \forall \, \W\in \setW \,)$, and thus a unique ENF with this property.

-Part $(b)$ conveys that, for any fixed $\W \!\in\! \setW$, effective counting can be adjusted so that $\efN[\W]$ assumes any desired value from the allowed range specified by $(a)$.
+Part $(b)$ conveys that, for each fixed $\W \!\in\! \setW$, effective counting can be adjusted so that $\efN[\W]$ assumes any desired value from the allowed range specified by $(a)$.
 While reflecting a certain degree of arbitrariness built into the concept of effective numbers, the associated freedom of choice is in fact quite natural.
 To illustrate this, consider $\nrN$ objects with non-zero weights of very disparate magnitudes so that the collection is usefully characterized by an effective number.
 The insistence on ordinary count in this situation constitutes a ``large extrapolation'' since it forces each object to contribute equally despite the disparity.
-According to $(b)$, such extrapolation can be realized by a sequence of ENFs that gradually bring the effective total to $\nrN$.
-This ability to accommodate the needed continuum of consistent schemes can be considered a feature in a framework designed to deal with generalized aspects of counting.
+According to $(b)$, such extrapolation can be realized by a sequence of ENFs that bring the effective total arbitrarily close to $\nrN$.
+Accommodating the needed continuum of consistent schemes can thus be considered a useful feature in a framework describing the generalized aspects of counting.